BgeeDB/bgee-unil/docs/Configuration.md

 ## bioSchemaModifiedData

-It is the date of the bioSchema Data..
+It is the date of the bioSchema Data.

 ## oboLibraryOboPath